Dibyendu-sk/NIC-BONDING/README.md

     SLAVE=yes<br />
 - Save and exit the file<br />

-#### Now we have to restart the NetworkManager and verify the results by using 'ifconfig' command
+#### Now we have to restart the NetworkManager and verify the results by using 'ifconfig' command.

+## In the above shell script we have automate these processes
+#### Here are some screenshots